PCS-UQ: Uncertainty Quantification via the Predictability-Computability-Stability Framework: Introduction

-The vast number of choices available to researchers \footnote{Gelman and Loken \cite{gelman2013garden} refer to this as the ``garden of forking paths''} creates a hidden universe of uncertainty that is often ignored \cite{simmons2011false, gelman2013garden}.
-The PCS framework provides a philosophical and practically structured approach to guide these choices by unifying, streamlining, and expanding on the ideas and best practices of statistics and machine learning.
-Specifically, the PCS framework first requires that ML models used are \textit{predictive}.
-That is, PCS uses (broadly interpreted) predictability as a proxy to ensure that the ML models being used to estimate uncertainty sufficiently capture reality.
-PCS formally considers computation both in terms of time/memory complexity, and the use of data-inspired simulations to further augment data analyses.
-The stability principle \cite{yu2013stability} requires that conclusions are robust to reasonable perturbations and choices made in the DSLC.
-Moreover, it requires meticulous documentation of the various choices made.
-PCS has empirically proven to be effective across a range of challenging domain problems from developmental biology \cite{wu2016stability}, genomics \cite{basu2018iterative}, stress-testing clinical decision rules \cite{basu2018iterative}, subgroup discovery in causal inference \cite{dwivedi2020stable}, and cardiology \cite{wang2023epistasis}.
-Recently, Yu and Barter published a textbook \cite{yu2024veridical} that covers the practice of PCS-driven VDS.
+To address this challenge, Yu and Kumbier \cite{yu2020veridical} proposed the Predictability-Computability-Stability (PCS) framework for veridical data science, which recognizes that data-driven conclusions are the result of multiple steps and human judgment calls.
+The PCS framework provides a philosophical and practically structured approach to guide these choices by unifying, streamlining, and expanding on the ideas and best practices of statistics and machine learning: First, the PCS framework requires that the ML models used are \textit{predictive} (i.e., prediction-checked or screened) for each stage of a DSLC.
+Second, PCS formally considers computation both in terms of time/memory complexity and the use of data-inspired simulations to further augment data analyses \cite{elliott2025designing}.
+Third, the stability principle \cite{yu2013stability} considers reasonable perturbations and choices made in the DSLC; it both assesses instability of conclusions relative to these perturbations and appropriately aggregates prediction-checked (or reality-checked) models (steps more broadly) for better performance.
+Moreover, PCS requires meticulous documentation of the reasonable choices made in a DSLC or an AI workflow.

-In this paper, \textbf{our goal} is to develop a \emph{PCS-driven} uncertainty quantification that goes beyond traditional statistical methods and addresses the shortcomings of conformal prediction methods.
-We focus on assessing uncertainty that arises from inter-sample variability and model selection, and leave uncertainty from data-cleaning choices and other human judgment calls for future work.
-Our contributions are as follows.